 What Are The Options For Online Schooling From Home In The UK?

-When we hear the word ‘education’ most of us are automatically programmed to consider a traditional school setting, complete with whiteboards, teachers, uniforms and other pupils.
-This is a setup which is largely considered ‘the norm’ in the UK, and it can seem challenging to try and break away from this.
+When we hear the word ‘education’ most of us are automatically programmed to consider a traditional school setting, complete with whiteboards, teachers, uniforms, and other pupils.
+This is a setup that is largely considered ‘the norm’ in the UK, and it can seem challenging to try and break away from this.
 However, with the advent of the internet, online schooling is a real possibility for many children.

 Contrary to popular opinion, there is an alternative way for children to receive their education; not merely within the four walls of a classroom.
-Instead, more and more parents are opting for a different form of education which allows creativity, freedom, and flexibility.
+Instead, more and more parents are opting for a different form of education that allows creativity, freedom, and flexibility.
 This can be delivered via online schooling at home.

 As the name suggests, online schooling is a method of home education where learning is delivered via the web.
 There are two main types of home education, both of which can be supported by various forms of online schools and both have pros and cons depending on the individual, their future plans, and their learning styles.

-Autonomous learning takes full advantage of the fact that legally, any child who is home educated is under no obligation to follow the National Curriculum or any form of strict timetable.
+Autonomous learning takes full advantage of the fact that legally, any child who is home-educated is under no obligation to follow the National Curriculum or any form of strict timetable.
 This gives children more choice over what they learn, how they learn it, and when learning takes place.
-Natural curiosity, as well as the interests of the child, are usually used as springboards, and this interest is pursued to wherever it may lead.
-This is a more relaxed approach and is a particularly good option for children who have had issues such as school anxiety or refusal, which has given them a fear of learning and school or if they simply want to adopt a less prescriptive learning regime.
+Natural curiosity, as well as the interests of the child, are usually used as springboards, and this interest is pursued wherever it may lead.
+This is a more relaxed approach and is a particularly good option for children who have had issues such as school anxiety or refusal, which has given them a fear of learning and school, or if they simply want to adopt a less prescriptive learning regime.

 Structured approaches can also be beneficial, depending on the type of child and their learning style.
 This is where a timetable is implemented, and more traditional subjects are studied in a manner similar to a school, but in a home setting.
 This can be useful if you are planning to enter your child into formal exams later on, or possibly even return to school.